 - Excessive or lustful kissing;

 Unsurprisingly, there were clear homophobic and racist undertones from this set of codes, which played a significant role in furthering discrimination of non-white actors, including Anna May Wong, the first Chinese-American movie star, who would not be cast in The Good Earth because of the white male lead.

 Such undertones of the code needed to be matched by an enforcer who equally shared such an outlook.
 Joseph Breen, another prominent Catholic layman, was hired in 1934 to ensure that major studios would comply with this new code.
 Ironically, it was The World Moves On that was to be granted the first MPPDA seal of approval.
-As early as 1936, popular magazines like Liberty Magazine were commenting how Breen’s appointment had given him “more influence in standardising world thinking than Mussolini, Hitler, or Stalin”, a very startling fact in light of Breen holding strong anti-communist and anti-Semitic views which certainly antagonised the (largely) Jewish movie moguls and studio heads at the time.
+As early as 1936, popular magazines like Liberty Magazine were commenting how Breen’s appointment had given him “more influence in standardizing world thinking than Mussolini, Hitler, or Stalin”, a very startling fact in light of Breen holding strong anti-communist and anti-Semitic views which certainly antagonized the (largely) Jewish movie moguls and studio heads at the time.

 Certainly, the Hays Code had an instrumental effect on the production of Hollywood films during this period.
 Effecting Hollywood classics like Casablanca, both any explicit references to Rick and Isla sleeping together which Breen had a direct role in prohibiting, but also preventing any possibility of Rick & Isla consummating their adulterous love.
 Additionally, Breen vehemently sought to try and ban the use of the infamous line “Frankly Scarlett, I do not give a damn” from Gone With The Wind, although David Selznick was able to keep it in the film as it had appeared in the original movie.
 Despite this, Breen did succeed in ensuring that the childbirth scene was kept to only the shadows.